KenWillmott/SolarPosition/README.md

 previous calculation.
 If the results are available from the previous calculation, they will be used instead of performing the calculations again.
 This avoids wasting time in redundant calculations.

+# Time parameter

+The mathematical formulas in the library base all calculations on UTC time (otherwise known as GMT).
+Therefore, all times must be in UTC, and any time provider sources such as RTC ICs must be configured to provide UTC time.
+If local time is needed, it is recommended to perform a conversion separately from the workings of this library.

+All methods in this library use a time_t type time for calculations.
+If the parameter is not passed, then the time source that has been specified by the setTimeProvider() method will be used.
+This makes it easy to work with either real time, or arbitrary past or future times.